-If you are looking for an Induction Stove, firstly, you must compare it with your existing gas stove.
-You should check whether it will be beneficial for you in terms of Cost, Operation, Maintenance, Safety.
-Comparison of Induction Stove vs Gas Stove is a crucial step before you invest more in buying one.
+If you are looking for an induction stove, firstly, you must compare it with your existing gas stove.
+You should check whether it will benefit you in terms of Cost, Operation, Maintenance, Safety.
+Comparison of induction stove vs gas stove is a crucial step before you invest more in buying one.

 |Features||Induction Stove||Gas Stove|

 |Cooking Environment||Does not heat||Heats up faster|

 |Weight and Space Requirement||Low||High|